 Noise emissions from residential and commercial activities are guided by the Environmental Protection (Noise) Regulations 1997 (the Regulations).
 In response to this issue, the applicant commissioned an acoustics consultant to prepare a noise impact assessment for the development.
-The report is included as Attachment 3 to this report.
+A copy of the acoustic report is available in the Councillors Reading Room for perusal.